Product: reMarkable 2

 - Compatible with any paper up to 80 pages thick with pre-made notepads also available for purchase;

-- Requires user to use device-specific pen, though could easily be modified by adding adaptive writing supports such as pen/pencil grips.
+- Requires user to use a device-specific pen, though could easily be modified by adding adaptive writing supports such as pen/pencil grips.

 Accessibility: Suitable For Almost All Users ★★★★★